ffund/run-my-experiment-on-geni-blog/2017-04-23-de-anonymizing-tor-traffic-with-website-fingerprinting.md

 ## Background

-When someone uses Tor, an eavesdropper on the same network as the user cannot identify the websites that they are visiting.
+When someone uses Tor, an eavesdropper on the same network as the user cannot identify the websites that they are visiting by looking at IP packet headers.
 A website fingerprinting attack is one way in which to compromise the anonymity provided by Tor, by matching users and the websites that they visit.
 The goal of a fingerprinting attack is to deanonymize a user and figure out the website that they are visiting, even if the have anonymous routing and encryption of data.

 The general procedure of website fingerprinting is as follows: